ticket-officer/web-coding-for-everyone/README.md

-# Web Programming for Everyone
+# Web Coding for Everyone

-Welcome to "Web Programming for Everyone"!
+Welcome to "Web Coding for Everyone"!
 This repository contains fun and educational projects tailored for kids aged 9-13 to learn JavaScript, HTML, and CSS.
 Each project is organized into its own directory.

 ## Projects